zuozhenggh/learning-library/security-library/database/data-safe/prepare-environment/prepare-environment.md

 ## Task 3: Create a user group and add the user account to the group

-A tenancy administrator can create a user group and add your Oracle Cloud account to it.
+As a tenancy administrator, create a user group and add the user account (Oracle Cloud account) to the group.

 > **Note**: If you are a tenancy administrator or you are using an Oracle-provided environment, you can skip this task.